NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/README.md

 * Prioritize calling clients who subscribed in past marketing campaigns in order to increase conversions

-* Investigate outliers and its causes and explore the possibility of removing them
+* Investigate outliers and unknown data its causes and explore the possibility of replacing them

-* Research unknown data and the option of replacing it

 ---